Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Introduction

 To discuss the accuracy of the CLT approximation \eqref{eq:Gaussianapp}, for any given channel, fix an average error probability $\epsilon$ and blocklength $n$.
 We define the channel's \emph{non-Gaussianity} as

 which captures the third-order term in the expansion of $\log M^*(n, \epsilon)$ around $nC$.

-According to Strassen's expansion \eqref{eq:Gaussianapp}, $\zeta(n, \epsilon) = O(\log n)$, and several refinements to that result have since been obtained.
-For a DMC with finite input alphabet $\mc{X}$ and output alphabet $\mc{Y}$, the results of \cite{polyanskiy2010Channel} imply that the non-Gaussianity is bounded as
+According to Strassen's expansion \eqref{eq:Gaussianapp}, $\zeta(n, \epsilon) = O(\log n)$.
+Subsequent works include several refinements to that result.
+The results of \cite{polyanskiy2010Channel} imply that the non-Gaussianity of a DMC with finite input alphabet $\mc{X}$ and output alphabet $\mc{Y}$ is bounded as

+Further, restricting the class of channels considered enables further improvements to \eqref{eq:lowupbound}.
+We next briefly define several channel characteristics and the corresponding refinements.